timoreimann/pdsync/README.md

 | `usergroups:read`  | yes      | managing user groups               |
 | `usergroups:write` | yes      | managing user groups               |

 and invite it to the target channel.
+(One easy to do this is to select the app from a channel where it already exists and use the context menu to add it to another channel.)

 Next up, one or more _slack syncs_ must be configured, preferrably through a YAML configuration file.
 Here is an [example file](config.example.yaml):